-- 1. Without considering the United States Forest Service lands, there are 98 different soils found in Oconee County. - 2.
-Of these, 41 are found to be "prime" or "of statewide importance" (soils most suitable for agricultural production) - 3.
+- 2. Of these, 41 are found to be "prime" or "of statewide importance" (soils most suitable for agricultural production) - 3.
 The 41 different soils make up only 21% of the County's soil resources. - 4.
 The above mentioned acreage falls mostly in the agricultural community in the southern end of the county

 A USDA technical bulletin states that prime farmland is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, and oilseed crops.
 It has the combination of soil properties, growing season, and moisture supply needed to produce sustained high yields of crops in an economic manner if it is treated and managed according to acceptable farming methods.
-In general, prime farmland has an adequate and dependable water supply from precipitation or irrigation, a favorable temperature and growing season, acceptable acidity or alkalinity, acceptable salt and sodium content, and few or no rocks.
-Not only should the county look at protecting these prime farmlands from development but efforts to promote best farm practices which promote soil regeneration should be held in similar regard.
+In general, prime farmland has an adequate and dependable water supply from precipitation or irrigation, a favorable temperature and growing season, acceptable acidity or alkalinity, acceptable salt and sodium content, and few or no rocks.2 Not only should the county look at protecting these prime farmlands from development but efforts to promote best farm practices which promote soil regeneration should be held in similar regard.

 The loss of soils is also closely tied to the slope of the land.
-When steep slopes are encountered, developers should adhere to best development practices.
-Cleared land combined with steep slopes will result in rapid erosion, which leads to the sedimentation of creeks, rivers, and lakes.
-Barren steep slope areas also have the potential to have a negative affect on the neighboring properties due to runoff problems.
-Oconee County has been blessed with breath taking mountain views and river valleys but this blessing also brings with it a number of areas that need to be developed very cautiously.
+When steep slopes are encountered, best development practices must be adhered to.
+Cleared land combined with steep slopes will result in rapid erosion which leads to the sedimentation of creeks, rivers, and lakes.
+Barren steep slope areas also have the potential to negatively impact the neighboring properties due to runoff problems.
+Oconee County has been blessed with breath taking mountain views and river valleys but this blessing also brings with it a number of steep slope areas that need to be developed very cautiously.
 It would be preferable to limit the development on steep slopes and to protect the vegetation on those areas.
 Minimal disturbance to natural vegetation helps to prevent storm water runoff and maintain the integrity of the soil in the area in question.
-Another negative effect of the failure to follow best management development practices is the increasing siltation in the areas lakes.
-In fact, the delta areas of feeders like Cane Creek, Little Cane Creek, and Crooked Creeks have undergone tremendous siltation in recent years, resulting in the continual decline in the navigability of the waterways.
-The loss of soils, due to runoff, not only impairs the land but also the areas water resources.
-Strong measures should be undertaken on a state and local level to promote best management of development sites.
 The following map depicts those areas in Oconee County that have slopes greater than thirty (30%) percent.
-Due to the scale of the map, not all areas may be visible.
+Due to the scale of the map, all areas may not be visible.